-There are no charges imposed by Sector Services, the Ministry of Health or PHARMAC for using the ESA system.
+There are no charges imposed by Sector Operations, the Ministry of Health or PHARMAC for using the ESA system.

 There are no charges imposed for becoming approved for Health Intranet access, although there will be charges imposed to access a Health Intranet-approved network (typically in addition to the normal ISP charges).
 Healthlink and Spark NZ currently operate Health Intranet-approved networks.

 What is the cost of the digital certificates and how often do I need to renew these?

 Digital certificates are issued for a period of one year, after which they must be re-issued.
 The charge for a HealthSecure digital certificate is approximately $100 for the initial certificate and then approximately $80 for subsequent re-issues.

 What system requirements do I need to utilise the ESA system?

 You may access the ESA system from any PC, as long as your practice or organisation has the following:

 - Computer – The ESA system has been successfully used with both MAC’s and PC’s running with Microsoft Windows

 - Health Intranet connection – Your practice or organisation must be approved by the Health Intranet Governance Board and must connect to the ESA system via a Health Intranet-approved network

 - Digital certificate – All users of the ESA system must use an individual HealthSecure digital certificate